Holland & Belgium Bike & Boat: Bruges to Amsterdam

 What to Expect:

-Today’s ride sets off through the town of Tholen.
+Today’s ride begins in the town of Tholen.
 From here, small country lanes lead through relatively “new” agricultural lands to the village of Oud-Vossemeer, the ancestral home of the Roosevelt family.
-Cross the river shortly afterward, and follow a bike path along the river before meandering through the countryside to Willemstad, an ancient stronghold of the Orange family.
-After you meet the barge, you will have the option of taking a short but enjoyable ride around this remarkable 16th-century fortified city.
+Shortly afterward, you’ll cross the river and follow a bike path along its banks before meandering through the countryside en route to Willemstad, an ancient stronghold of the Orange family.
+After meeting the barge, you’ll have the option to take a short but enjoyable ride around this remarkable 16th-century fortified city.

 Included Meals: Breakfast, Lunch

-During breakfast, you will sail the River Noord to Alblasserdam where you will begin riding to Kinderdijk, a UNESCO World Heritage site.
-Here, 19 of Holland’s famous windmills—some more than 260 years old—adorn the horizon.
-After cycling along the old windmills, continue by crossing the river Lek by ferry and ride through the beautiful canal-and-meadow landscapes of Krimpenerwaard to Schoonhoven, or “Silver City,” renowned for its long silversmithing tradition.
-Here re-board the barge and enjoy an included lunch.
-Afterward, you have the option to cycle or cruise to Vianen.
+During breakfast, you’ll cruise along the River Noord to Alblasserdam, where your ride begins toward Kinderdijk, a UNESCO World Heritage site.
+Here, 19 of Holland’s iconic windmills—some more than 260 years old—grace the horizon.
+After cycling past these historic windmills, cross the River Lek by ferry and continue riding through the beautiful canal-and-meadow landscapes of Krimpenerwaard to Schoonhoven, or “Silver City,” renowned for its long silversmithing tradition.
+Rejoin the barge here and enjoy an included lunch.
+Afterward, you have the option to either cycle or cruise to Vianen.

-If you choose our longer option, you will pass a landscape of wide polders separated by numerous canals.
-These patches of land reclaimed from the sea average an elevation of six feet (1.8 meters) below sea level.
-The afternoon route leads through a series of villages and hamlets, where your trails skirt the backyards of locals.
-You will also ride along the Lek River dike and gain clear views of the different water levels.
+If you choose the longer option, you’ll pass through a landscape of wide polders separated by numerous canals.
+These areas—patches of land reclaimed from the sea—sit an average of six feet (1.8 meters) below sea level.
+The afternoon route winds through a series of villages and hamlets, with trails that often skirt the backyards of locals.
+You’ll also ride along the Lek River dike, where you’ll enjoy clear views of the region’s dramatic differences in water levels.

 Spend the night in Vianen, a small city on the River Lek.
 Dinner is on board tonight.